 ‘It feels nothing… it fears nothing… there is no escape.’

-Xtro II: The Second Encounter is a 1990 Canadian-British science fiction action horror film directed by Harry Bromley Davenport (Xtro 3; Xtro; Whispers of Fear) from a screenplay by John A. Curtis (Within; Ripper), Stephen Lister, Robert Smith and Edward Kovach.
-Also known as Xtro 2: The Second Encounter
+Xtro II: The Second Encounter is a 1990 Canadian-British science fiction action horror feature film directed by Harry Bromley Davenport (Xtro 3; Xtro; Whispers of Fear) from a screenplay by John A. Curtis (Within; Ripper), Stephen Lister, Robert Smith and Edward Kovach.
+It is also known as Xtro 2: The Second Encounter

 Scientists at a secret underground complex have found a way to travel to another dimension.
 Three dimension-travellers are the first to go through the gate – but are soon attacked by something that interrupts the communication with Earth.